-Seeing the film as Charlie’s story explains why Allie and Reverend Spellgood have opposing beliefs yet at times are almost the same person:
+Seeing the film as Charlie’s story explains why Allie and Reverend Spellgood have opposing beliefs yet at times are painted as almost the same person:

 - Both are well versed in the Bible (Allie’s knowledge actually surpasses Spellgood’s)

 - Allie, like Spellgood, imposes his own ideas of civilisation on the jungle.
-Each gathers a congregation of natives to build their homes / churches under the promise of paradise
+Each gathers a congregation of natives to build their homes and churches under the promise of paradise

 - Both call their wives by their functional title: “mother”; Helen Mirren’s character doesn’t have any name other than this